GerkenPickle/Flag-Identification-CNN/README.md

 All packages can be installed in Colab or via pip.

 ## Setup and Usage
-0. (Optional) You can also open and run the notebook directly in Google Colab without downloading anything:
+0. (Optional) You can open and run the notebook directly in Google Colab without downloading anything:
 [Open in Colab](https://colab.research.google.com/drive/1TjjmaYBPVGBHLphZaSEiiSN-H6qtnJ33?usp=sharing)

       **OR**

 1. Open the notebook in [Google Colab](https://colab.research.google.com/).
 2. Run the notebook cells in order.
 The code will automatically download the dataset and test images.